Breeders' Cup Betting Guide

 For those living in the US, be sure to check your state’s laws to determine if it is legal to bet on horse races online.

 The Breeders’ Cup is never too far away and, along with it, serving up two days of nonstop horse racing action.
-We know that you are already in the mood to watch events unfold in Louisville.
+We know that you are already in the mood to watch events unfold in Lexington.

 Before you take your seat at home or the track though, listen up, as you need to know how to bet on the big race.
 Thankfully for you, we’re here to explain exactly how you can do that.